dwrobel/flatcam/README.md

 =================================================

+7.03.2019

+- made showing a shape when hovering over objects, optional, by adding a Preferences -> General parameter
+- starting to work in internationalization using gettext()
+- Finished adding _() in FlatCAM Tools

 6.03.2019

 - modified the way the FlatCAM Tools are run from toolbar as opposed of running them from other sources
 - some Gerber UI changes

 5.03.2019